Operation of the Board

 |A Gisle Joosen||4||4||M||4||4|

-The Board seeks to achieve a mix of skills, experience and expertise to maximize the effectiveness of the Board and utilizes a skills matrix in reviewing Board composition and in succession planning.
+The Board seeks to achieve a mix of skills, experience and expertise to maximise the effectiveness of the Board and utilises a skills matrix in reviewing Board composition and in succession planning.
 The following lists the mix of skills, experience and diversity the Board has and is looking to achieve, taking into consideration the strategic objectives of the Company.